sciknoworg/llms4subjects/submission-format/README.md

 A sample output file can be found in this repository.
 Refer to the following link: [3A01265597X.json](3A01265597X.json).

-### Task 2 Overview Recap
+### Subtask 2 Overview Recap

 The primary focus of LLMs4Subjects is on predicting the values of the `dcterms:subject` property, where the available annotations will be hidden in the test dataset.
 The list of GND subject term IDs predicted for `dcterms:subject` is treated as the subject classification of technical records.

 #### Data for Evaluation 📚

-During the evaluation phase, starting in June, participants will receive a dataset consisting of technical records similar to those found in the training set, but with the subject classifications removed, i.e. the `dcterms:subject` property will be an empty list.
+During the evaluation phase, participants will receive a dataset consisting of technical records similar to those found in the training set, but with the subject classifications removed, i.e. the `dcterms:subject` property will be an empty list.

 We use an example training file to illustrate this.